This is an Insight article, written by a selected partner as part of GDR's co-published content. Read more on Insight

 - other information that is helpful to data subjects.

-There is a rule for exemption from these obligations: if the breached data was subject to advanced encryption or other measures that are necessary to protect the rights and interests of data subjects, incidents will be excluded from the reporting or notification obligations.
+There is a rule for exemption from these obligations: if the breached data was subject to advanced encryption or other measures that are necessary to protect the rights and interests of data subjects, incidents will be excluded from the reporting and notification obligations.

 Private redress options for unauthorised cyberactivity